 Your blood will need to be tested on a regular basis.
 Your liver function may also need to be tested.
 Visit your doctor regularly.

 Store ritonavir capsules in the refrigerator or at room temperature, away from heat or moisture.
 If you store the capsules at room temperature you must use them within 30 days.
+Protect from light.